Morriar/csg_debug_2017/bugs/ventilation_1/PUBLIC/README.md

 For this reason, the airvents cannot be all powered at the same time.

 During the past 600 years of the life dome, the airvent network changed a lot.
-Many airvents were replaced with brand new technology but despite all the mech team effots there stills a lot of old, energy consumming, airvents.
+Many airvents were replaced with brand new technology but despite all the mech team efforts there stills a lot of old, energy consumming, airvents.

 The `aivents` program is the one that controls which airvents should be activated